raveup/raveup.github.io/_posts/2019-11-09-ether-dogs.md

 image: 31a7c56de25741aabc458acca406cc5d
 focus:
   name: Ether Dogs lp
-  description: OUT MARCH 10th 2020
+  description: OUT NOW
-outdate: OUT MARCH 10th 2020
+outdate: OUT NOW
 ---

 The Ether Dogs are proof that not every stone of early punk has already been turned over.